-Course under development
+Course under development - soon to be launched!

 Good mental health is an important factor in facilitating senior Australians to live full, active and healthy lives.
 MHFA Australia is developing a 12-hour face-to-face Older Person Mental Health First Aid (MHFA) Course for families and carers assisting people aged 65+.
 In older age, mental illnesses can particularly occur in association with physical illnesses, loss of independence, bereavement and brain changes that occur with ageing.
 Unfortunately, Australian males aged 80+ are one of the highest risk groups for suicide.
 Confusion and dementia are much more common in older people, but they are not a normal part of ageing.
 The percentage of people affected by dementia rises with age.
 It affects 3% of people aged 65-74 years, 10% of those 75-84 years, and 30% of those aged 85 or over.